Daughter only talking to you when she wants something?

 Try to avoid:

-Rebuilding closeness takes time, and it often starts with showing up calmly and consistently, even when conversations feel brief or surface-level.
+Reconnection usually doesn’t happen through one big conversation - it builds through small, consistent moments over time.
+It often starts with showing up calmly and consistently, even when conversations feel brief or surface-level.

 Small, everyday habits can help:

-If you notice signs that your daughter is struggling emotionally, avoiding the family completely, or if communication feels impossible, it may be time to reach out for extra help or mental health support.
+Some distance is normal, but if it becomes more intense or long-lasting, it may be worth seeking extra support.
+If you notice signs that your teen is struggling emotionally, avoiding the family completely, or if communication feels impossible, it may be time to reach out for extra help or mental health support.

 Signs it could be helpful include: